MIT-Emerging-Talent/2024-group-05-08-cdsp/.collaboration/communication.md

 ## Group Rules

-Branching Strategy:
+1. Branching Protocol:

     .
-Always initiate pull requests to synchronize with remote repository changes initially.
-.
-Create feature branches for introducing new features or fixing bugs.
-Commit Guidelines:

-Craft clear and concise commit messages.
-.
-Utilize present-tense verbs (e.g., "Add feature" instead of "Added feature").
-.
-Include references to relevant issues or pull requests in commit messages.
-Code Style:

-.
-Establish and adhere to a unified code style - PEP 8 for Python.
-.
-Employ linters and automated formatting tools to uphold code style consistency.
-Documentation:

-.
-Thoroughly document code, encompassing function/method comments and README files.
-.
-Maintain a uniform format for documentation.
-Code Reviews:

-Mandate code reviews prior to merging branches.
-.
-Offer constructive feedback during code reviews.
-.
-Utilize code review tools and integrations where available.
-Issue Tracking:

-.
-Employ GitHub Issues or a similar system for tracking bugs, features, and tasks.
-.
-Clearly define issue templates and utilize labels appropriately.
-Pull Requests:

-.
-Clearly elucidate the intent of pull requests.
-.
-Ensure all tests pass before merging.
-Version Control:

-.
-Refrain from force-pushing to shared branches.
-.
-Utilize descriptive branch and tag names.
-Security Practices:

-.
-Regularly update dependencies and libraries.
-Collaboration and Communication:

-.
-Utilize GitHub Discussions or alternative communication channels for team discussions.
-.
-Clearly communicate project milestones and deadlines.

-Branching Protocol:

-.
 Start by initiating pull requests to synchronize with changes from the remote repository.

     .
 Create dedicated feature branches for introducing new functionalities or addressing bugs.

-Commit Etiquette:
+2. Coding Style:

     .
-Write concise and clear commit messages.
-.
-Use present-tense verbs (e.g., "Add feature" instead of "Added feature").
-.
-Incorporate references to relevant issues or pull requests in commit messages.
-Coding Style:

-.
 Establish and adhere to a consistent code style, such as PEP 8 for Python.

     .
 Employ linters and automated formatting tools to ensure code conforms to the established style.

-Documentation Standards:
+3. Documentation Standards:

     .
 Thoroughly document code, including comments for functions/methods and README files.

     .
 Maintain consistency in documentation format.

-Code Review Practices:
+4. Code Review Practices:

     .
 Require code reviews before merging branches.
     .
 Offer constructive feedback during reviews.
     .
 Utilize available code review tools and integrations.

-Issue Management:
+5. Issue Management:

     .
 Use GitHub Issues or a similar system to track bugs, features, and tasks.

     .
 Clearly define issue templates and apply labels appropriately.

-Pull Request Protocol:
+6. Pull Request Protocol:

+    .
 Clearly outline the purpose of pull requests.

     .
 Ensure all tests pass before merging changes.

+7. Version Control Practices:

     .
-Version Control Practices:

 Avoid force-pushing to shared branches.

     .
 Use descriptive names for branches and tags.

-Security Measures:
+8. Security Measures:
     .
 Regularly update dependencies and libraries to maintain security.

-Collaboration and Communication:
+9. Collaboration and Communication:
     .
 Utilize GitHub Discussions or other platforms for team discussions.
     .
 Clearly communicate project milestones and deadlines.

----

 ## Communication Schedule